AVGithub-1/cse15l-lab-reports/lab5.md

 ## Original Post

-**What environment are you using(commputer, operating system, web browser, terminal/editor, and so on)?**
+**What environment are you using(computer, operating system, web browser, terminal/editor, and so on)?**

 I am using VSCode and running my files in a bash terminal on my local machine.